D-D-Roshan/Xzent-task-8/README.md

 # Xzent-task-8

-## Appspery Website Clone
+## Nexa Analytics

 ## Introduction
-Welcome to the Appspery Website Clone repository!
-This project is a clone of the popular Appspery website, built to replicate its features and design.
+Welcome to the Nexa Analytics!
+This project is a clone of the popular [Appspery website](https://themes.themesbrand.com/appspery/react/)
+, built to replicate its features and design.
 The clone aims to provide a comprehensive example of how to build a modern, responsive, and feature-rich website using the latest web development technologies.

 ## Technologies Used